codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

   description: >-
     We want to be your long-term partner who takes the whole

-    app development process off your shoulders so you can focus on building a startup.
+    software development process off your shoulders so you can focus on growing your startup.
-  heading: We help founders develop amazing software
+  heading: Build your business while we build your software
   image: /img/following_the_idea.png
 section2:
   blurbs: